Homotopy Groups of Diagonal Complements

-This section discusses the configuration space for the circle $B^d(S^1,n)$ in details.
-This is the only interesting one dimensional case.
-Indeed when $M=I$ is the unit closed interval, $B^d(I,n)$ is the $n$-dimensional simplex with some faces excluded.
-When $M=S^1 = \{z\in\bbc , |z|=1\}$, then we have a map $B^d(S^1,n)\lrar S^1$ which multiplies the points of a configuration in $S^1$.
+Write $S^1 = \{z\in\bbc , |z|=1\}$ the unit circle in the complex plane.
+There is a map $B^d(S^1,n)\lrar S^1$ which multiplies the points of a configuration in $S^1$.
 This map is well defined since $S^1$ is abelian.
-It has contractible fibers so that in particular $B^d(S^1,n)\simeq S^1$ (Corollary \ref{bds1}).
-The contractibility of the fiber follows from a theorem of Morton \cite{morton} and we take in this section a fresh and detailed look at this.
-Let
+This map turns out to have contractible fibers so that in particular $B^d(S^1,n)\simeq S^1$ (see Proposition \ref{bds1}).